-Adapters are devices that enable EV charging from one standard to another.
+Adapters are devices that enable EV charging from one connector type to another.
 While several standards exist in the industry, there are few adapters on the market.

-Three adapter types have been tested and validated:
+Three adapter types have been tested and validated to use with the EVgo network:

 - Level 2 AC adapter that can be used for L2 J1772 to Tesla